temporalio/documentation/docs/application-development/foundations.md

 }
 ```

-To start such workflow in sync mode:
+To start the Workflow in sync mode:

 ```php
 $accountTransfer = $workflowClient->newWorkflowStub(